rramsisa/VITA/node-server/README.md

 <b>To Do:</b>

-Update Schema to accomodate paired devices as well as the inventory items
+1. Update Schema to accomodate paired devices as well as the inventory items
+2. Add change password api